 In accordance with the well-established relationships of ovarian activity and ovarian hormones with breast cancer risk, menopausal hormone therapy is associated with a higher risk of breast cancer in peri- and postmenopausal women (CGHFBC, 2019; Wiki-Table).
 This is true both for therapy with an estrogen alone and to a greater extent with the combination of an estrogen and a progestogen (CGHFBC, 2019).
 In terms of absolute risk of breast cancer with menopausal hormone therapy, the incidence after 20 years of use is about 1.5-fold higher with an estrogen alone and about 2.5-fold higher with an estrogen plus a progestogen per a large recent meta-analysis of all of the available data (CGHFBC, 2019).
 Hence, the risk of breast cancer is higher with combined estrogen and progestogen therapy than with an estrogen alone.
 In the past it was thought that progestogens might be protective against breast cancer due to antiestrogenic effects in the breasts (Mauvais-Jarvis, Kuttenn, & Gompel, 1986; Wren & Eden, 1996; Gompel et al., 2002), but this proved not to be the case.
 The higher risk of breast cancer with menopausal hormone therapy was found to be causal in the Women’s Health Initiative (WHI), at least with the used regimen (specifically conjugated equine estrogens (CEEs) 0.625 mg/day plus medroxyprogesterone acetate (MPA) 2.5 mg/day) (about 1.25-fold higher risk after 5 years of therapy) (WGWHII, 2002; Chlebowski, Aragaki, & Anderson, 2015).
-The WHI was one of the largest randomized controlled trials (RCTs) ever conducted and allowed a rare chance to evaluate causation in terms of long-term health effects of hormonal agents.
+The WHI was the largest randomized controlled trial (RCT) of hormone therapy ever conducted and allowed a rare chance to evaluate causation in terms of long-term health effects of hormonal agents.

 For a visualization of breast cancer risk with menopausal hormone therapy, the figure below shows breast cancer risk over time based on modeling and data from the observational Nurses’ Health Study (NHS) (Colditz & Rozner, 2000).
 As can be seen, menopausal hormone therapy is associated with maintenance of the age-related exponential rate of increase in breast-cancer risk that’s normally blunted by the onset of menopause.